TetsuakiBaba/selectVideoAudioDevices/README.md

 $ npm install express
 $ node server.js
 ```
-Then check http://localhost:80 on Chrome browser.
+Then check http://localhost:80 on Chrome browser and open javascript console to see what device you selected.

 ![](./sample.png)